-In the unlikely event that asbestos or ACM found onsite will be removed by a suitably competent contractor and disposed of as asbestos waste before the works begin.
+Any asbestos or ACM found on-site will be removed by a suitably competent contractor and disposed of as asbestos waste before the demolition works begin.
 All asbestos removal work or encapsulation work must be carried out in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.